RazrFalcon/svgcleaner/README.md

 - All colors will be formatted as #RRGGBB.
 - DOCTYPE, CDATA will be processed and removed.
 - CSS from the `style` element will be extracted and processes.
 The `style` element will be removed.
-- `style` attribute will be split into attributes.
+- The `style` attribute will be split into attributes.
-- `class` attribute will be processed and removed.
+- The `class` attribute will be processed and removed.
 - Paths and transformations will be reformatted.
 - `currentColor` and `inherit` attributes values will be resolved.
 - Referenced elements will be moved to `defs` element, when possible.
 - IRI and FuncIRI attributes that reference non-existing objects will be removed.
+- If the `offset` attribute value of the `stop` element represented as percent - it will be converted into number.

 ## Building